Top Winter Home Insurance Claims

-Homeowners policies generally come with two types of coverage for these incidents: "Med pay" coverage, which pays the direct, immediate medical bills up to the limit of coverage ($5,000 to $10,000 is common), and liability coverage.
-This protects you against the claimant’s possible demands for compensation for other damages, such as pain and suffering, missed work, etc.
+Homeowners policies generally come with two types of coverage for these incidents: "MedPay" coverage, which pays the direct, immediate medical bills up to the limit of coverage ($5,000 to $10,000 is standard), and liability coverage.
+Liability coverage protects you against the claimant’s possible demands for compensation for other damages, like pain and suffering and missed work.

 Settlements for these types of events vary widely, but if someone is seriously injured, a six-figure settlement is not uncommon.

-Have a plumber do a preventive check for you – before freezing temperatures arrive.
+Have a plumber do a preventive check for you before freezing temperatures arrive.

 These areas frequently have less insulation than other areas of homes and are therefore more prone to freezing.

 Ensure windows, doors, vents and other gaps in your building envelope are weather tight.

-Install low-temperature alarms in remote, exposed or vulnerable areas with plumbing.
+These are most useful when installed in remote, exposed or vulnerable areas with plumbing.

-Blow out ground and sprinkler plumbing before freezing weather.
+Blow out ground and sprinkler plumbing.

 Cold air can enter these cracks and cause your pipes to freeze and burst.
 Use caulk or spray foam sealant to seal any cracks, or call a trusted contractor to fix them for you.

-Invest in leak detection and water flow monitoring technology.
-Basic leak sensors can be had for about $50.
+You can purchase basic leak sensors for about $50.
 These will send an alert to your phone or computer if they detect a leak, so you can take immediate action to prevent further damage.
 Some more expensive systems shut off your water automatically if they detect a leak.

-Keep kitchen and bathroom cabinet doors open during cold weather, when you’re heating the property.
+Keep kitchen and bathroom cabinet doors open during cold weather when you’re heating the property.